crismolav/ggnn/README.md

 This repository contains and implementation of a Gated Graph Neural Networks of [Li et al. 2015](https://arxiv.org/abs/1511.05493) for tranduscing one dependency treebank into another.

-For this project we utilize two dependecy treebanks: Stanford and Matsumoto dependency tree banks and we conver one into another and vice-versa.
+For this project we utilize two dependecy treebanks: Stanford and Matsumoto dependency tree banks and we convert one into another and vice-versa.

 ## Preparing data for training